wailingwhale111/cs1300dev/my-app/README.md

 I tried to make the website responsive by putting the filter on the top of the page so that the users recognize that it is a functionality that they can use with this website when the screen shrinks.

+P.S.
+The background color is their fandom color :")